Military Spouses’ Dining In – What is it, and How do I Prepare?

-Cue music * Now Iiii…had the time of my life* — a few nights ago, that is (and hopefully, “Time of My Life” is now stuck in your head as it is in mine).
+Cue music * Now Iiii…had the time of my life* — I had the time of my life a few nights ago, that is (and hopefully, “Time of My Life” is now stuck in your head as it is in mine).
 Where was this fun had, you might ask?

 No, the good time wasn’t had at a sleepy resort in the Catskills and didn’t involve me being put in a corner.
 I’m referencing Offutt Air Force Base’s first annual Military Spouse’s Dining In, dubbed “Night at the Offys.” *Scroll down to play the video of our dance performance (the 55th Wing Chaplain Spouses).*